Disable Testcontainers in Spring Boot when running in CI / CD Pipeline

 We cannot solve this simply by switching the active profile.

-In the first step you need to implement the resolver from JDBC section to be able to switch profiles on demand.
+In the first step, you need to implement the resolver from the JDBC section to be able to switch profiles on demand.

 that will handle the container creation only when the local